Apple Cinnamon Steel Cut Oats (in the Instant Pot)

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-You can’t beat a wholesome, fall-inspired breakfast.
+You can’t beat a wholesome breakfast that smells like heaven.
 The beauty of this apple cinnamon steel cut oatmeal is that you can easily adjust it at the end to your preferences.
 Add toasted pecans for a little crunch or additional maple syrup to sweeten it up to your heart’s delight.

 Ingredients for Apple Cinnamon Steel Cut Oats